 According to the National Foundation for Credit Counseling’s 2021 Financial Literacy Survey, 44% of US adults gave their personal finance knowledge a grade of “C” or worse, an increase of 5% from results of the same survey in 2009.

 It’s therefore no surprise that consumers are still displaying flawed financial logic.
 For example, after cutting back on spending in reaction to the economic woes of the Great Recession, US consumers have begun to incur credit card debt at an alarmingly rapid and consistent rate.
-We managed to increase our credit card debt in 2021 by 3700% when compared with 2010, according to WalletHub’s 2021 Credit Card Debt Study.
+We managed to increase our credit card debt in 2021 by 38 times when compared with 2010, according to WalletHub’s 2021 Credit Card Debt Study.

 The future doesn’t appear too bright either.
 According to OECD PISA financial literacy test which assessed the knowledge and skills of teenagers in dealing with financial issues, the U.S. ranked 6th among 20 countries that participated and U.S. teens scored just 1 point above global average (506/505).

 Consumer Financial Protection Bureau (CFPB)